 HomeFi is a home broadband service that provides internet over Three’s cellular network, instead of the fixed line connections used by almost every other ISP.
-It costs £24 per month for 40GB data, with the option of a 12 month contract or rolling monthly deal (the latter of which has a one-off charge of £59.99 for the hardware).
+It costs £24 per month for 40GB data, with the option of a 12 month contract (with no upfront costs) or rolling monthly deal (the latter of which has a one-off charge of £59.99 for the hardware).

-There are several reasons why this makes a compelling alternative to the mainstream.
+There are several reasons why this makes a compelling alternative to a mainstream home broadband deal.